edison0xyz/bookmart/README.md

 2. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

 3. Run `gulp serve` to start the development server.
-It should automatically open the client in your browser when ready.
+The deployment page should appear automatically.
+If it doesn't, fire up your browser and go to http://localhost:3000

 ## Build & development

 Run `gulp build` for building and `gulp serve` for preview.

-## Testing

-Running `npm test` will run the unit tests with karma.